cloud-gov/product/DeliveryProcess.md

 Cards on our boards capture either a Feature or Story.
 Each type represents work to be done at a particular level of detail.

 - **Features** are user-notable, program-sequenced, roadmap-worthy changes in product capabilities tracked against cadence-driven periodic milestones... big stuff that's worth planning and announcing on a regular basis.
 Features are fairly general, referring to stories which break down the actual changes in product behavior that we're after to get the intended benefits of the feature.
 Generally we do coarse analysis and UX work at the Feature level.
 - **Stories** represent tactical increments of individually-valuable work deliverable by a team within a single iteration... often a single change in functionality aimed at achieving a goal for a particular kind of stakeholder, whether customer, user, or operator/admin.
+We set create stories that we anticipate will take three days to complete.

 We track both higher-level features and their constituent stories on the same boards.